Dion57/Game_Day_Notification/README.md

 Add Subscriptions to the SNS Topic

-    After creating the topic, click on the topic name from the list.
+    Open the topic details.
-    Navigate to the Subscriptions tab and click Create subscription.
+    Go to the Subscriptions tab and click Create subscription.
-    Select a Protocol:

-    For Email:
-        Choose Email.
+    Choose a protocol:
-        Enter a valid email address.
+        Email: Enter a valid email address and confirm the subscription via the email link.
-    For SMS (phone number):
-        Choose SMS.
-        Enter a valid phone number in international format (e.g., +1234567890).
+        SMS: Enter a valid phone number in international format (e.g., +1234567890).
     Click Create Subscription.
-    If you added an Email subscription:

-    Check the inbox of the provided email address.
-    Confirm the subscription by clicking the confirmation link in the email.

-    For SMS, the subscription will be immediately active after creation.

 Create the SNS Publish Policy

     Open the IAM service in the AWS Management Console.
-    Navigate to Policies → Create Policy.
+    Navigate to Policies → Create Policy → JSON.
-    Click JSON and paste the JSON policy from gd_sns_policy.json file Replace REGION and ACCOUNT_ID with your AWS region and account ID.
+    Paste the JSON content from policies/gd_sns_policy.json, replacing REGION and ACCOUNT_ID with your AWS region and account ID.
-    Click Next: Tags (you can skip adding tags).
-    Click Next: Review.
-    Enter a name for the policy (e.g., gd_sns_policy).
-    Review and click Create Policy.
+    Review and create the policy.

 Create an IAM Role for Lambda

-    Open the IAM service in the AWS Management Console.
+    Open the IAM service and create a new role.
-    Click Roles → Create Role.
-    Select AWS Service and choose Lambda.
     Attach the following policies:

-    SNS Publish Policy (gd_sns_policy) (created in the previous step).
+        SNS Publish Policy (e.g., gd_sns_policy).
-    Lambda Basic Execution Role (AWSLambdaBasicExecutionRole) (an AWS managed policy).

-    Click Next: Tags (you can skip adding tags).
-    Click Next: Review.
-    Enter a name for the role (e.g., gd_role).
-    Review and click Create Role.
-    Copy and save the ARN of the role for use in the Lambda function.
+        AWSLambdaBasicExecutionRole (AWS-managed policy).
+    Save the role ARN for later use.

 Deploy the Lambda Function

-    Open the AWS Management Console and navigate to the Lambda service.
+    Open the Lambda service in the AWS Management Console.
-    Click Create Function.
-    Select Author from Scratch.
-    Enter a function name (e.g., gd_notifications).
+    Create a new function:
-    Choose Python 3.x as the runtime.
+        Runtime: Python 3.x
-    Assign the IAM role created earlier (gd_role) to the function.
+        Assign the IAM role created earlier.
-    Under the Function Code section:

-    Copy the content of the src/gd_notifications.py file from the repository.
-    Paste it into the inline code editor.
+    Copy the content of src/gd_notifications.py into the function code editor.

-    Under the Environment Variables section, add the following:
+    Add the following environment variables:

-    NBA_API_KEY: your NBA API key.
+        NBA_API_KEY: Your NBA API key.
-    SNS_TOPIC_ARN: the ARN of the SNS topic created earlier.
+        SNS_TOPIC_ARN: The ARN of the SNS topic created earlier.

-    Click Create Function.
+    Save the function.

-Set Up Automation with Eventbridge
+Set Up Automation with EventBridge

-    Navigate to the Eventbridge service in the AWS Management Console.
-    Go to Rules → Create Rule.
+    Open the EventBridge service.
+    Create a new rule with the following settings:
-    Select Event Source: Schedule.
+        Event Source: Schedule.
-    Set the cron schedule for when you want updates (e.g., hourly).
+        Cron Expression: Specify the desired schedule (e.g., hourly).
-    Under Targets, select the Lambda function (gd_notifications) and save the rule.
+        Target: The Lambda function (e.g., gd_notifications).

 Test the System

     Open the Lambda function in the AWS Management Console.
-    Create a test event to simulate execution.
+    Create a test event and run the function.
-    Run the function and check CloudWatch Logs for errors.
+    Check CloudWatch Logs for any errors.
-    Verify that SMS notifications are sent to the subscribed users.
+    Verify that SMS/Email notifications are received.

 What We Learned

     Designing a notification system with AWS SNS and Lambda.
-    Securing AWS services with least privilege IAM policies.
+    Securing AWS services using least privilege IAM policies.
-    Automating workflows using EventBridge.
+    Automating workflows with Amazon EventBridge.
     Integrating external APIs into cloud-based workflows.